 They may do this so that you are able to write an even more insightful review about their products.

 In case you’re a blogger, I’m sure you must appreciate the true value of unique content.
 Also the fact that it’s really difficult to keep coming up with good quality content on regular basis.
 Some blogs even pay to write for them.

 However, there’s one way which pays you for placing their content on your blog.

 This may sound ridiculous but it’s a fact.
 In fact, I’m currently hosting content from one such website.

 The reason these companies give you valuable content for your website and then even pay for it because they want to promote their products.

-So this is just like placement of ads on your blog.
-However, since this shows up as a main content, as discussed above, the conversion rates are higher.
+So this is just like the placement of ads on your blog.
+However, since this shows up as the main content, as discussed above, the conversion rates are higher.

 Publish Premium Content/Membership Blog

 Many blogs offer premium content to their readers.
 Like for e.g., there are quite a few online magazines.
 They make money by charging either periodic or one-off subscription.

 This does not have to be exclusive.
 You can have both free and premium content on your blog.
 Put some money on rather more value-adding content.